kolluri-vinay2003/my_assignments_sql/swiggy_orders/README.md

-# Swiggy Orders – MySQL Assignment
+# Swiggy Orders – SQL Assignment

 This assignment practices SQL queries on a dataset of Swiggy food orders.
 It applies core MySQL concepts to extract useful information from real‑world‑style data.